What Size Air Conditioner or AC Unit Do I Need?

 Another way to generally determine the size of the AC unit you need would be to use an online BTU calculator.
 Click here to view one.
 You simply input information about your home such as size, room ceiling height, and lowest outside temperature.
 This formula accounts for more factors than the square footage calculator, but still doesn’t account for everything such as number of windows, quality of your ductwork and insulation.

 Lastly you can use a climate zone map to determine roughly how much tonnage your air conditioner will need to be using the square footage of your home and the climate zone it’s located in.
 For us located in the Pacific Northwest, we will need less tonnage in an air conditioner Vancouver WA than someone with the same size house in the Southwest region of the United States.
 This is a very general rule of thumb to go by.

 Professional Calculation for Your Home Air Conditioner AC Needs

-As previously discussed, the best way to determine your home’s AC needs is to have a professional HVAC contractor perform what is a called a Heat Load Calculation or Manual J Calculation for your home.
+As previously discussed, the best way to determine “How big of an AC unit do I need ?” is to have a professional HVAC contractor perform what is a called a Heat Load Calculation or Manual J Calculation for your home.
 This calculation and the estimate on an air conditioner should be completely free.
 In order to determine this calculation, the HVAC contractor will need to determine the square footage of your windows, doors, net walls, ceiling, and floor.
 In addition, they will need to determine the total inflation/ventilation in the home and the heat gain from your duct work.
 After determining all of these factors, they will be able to find out how many BTUs your home needs.
 This process does take a bit of time, but well worth it so you can get a professional assessment of what AC size your home needs.